mkistler/azure-api-style-guide/docs/azure-ruleset.md

 ### az-version-policy

-API version should not be specified in path segment, and all operations should accept `api-version` query param with date value.
+API version should not be specified in path segment, and all operations should accept `api-version` query param with date value in YYYY-MM-DD format, optionally suffixed with '-preview'.

 [RFC7231]: https://tools.ietf.org/html/rfc7231